nnwwbb/aboutme/index.md

 My name is Niels, and I program from time to time, mostly in Python.

 I use this space to showcase some of the projects I've done, some professionally, and some as a hobby.
+Most of it is hosted in private repositories, but I hope to provide some insight into what I like to do through this page.
+You can contact me on gmail.

 **KomKom Admin**